dluebke/bpelstats/README.markdown

    mvn install

+If Maven cannot find the xquery dependency you need to clone the source (e.g., from my fork at https://github.com/dluebke/xquery-parser ) and run

+mvn install

+within its directory.
+Afterwards, change the working directory to the BPELStats checkout directory and run mvn install again.

 After a successful build you will find a bpelstats-%VERSION%-jar-with-dependencies.jar (replace %VERSION% with the current version number) in the target directory.

 You can run